Skip to content

 Helpers

-ACP Kit also ships helper packages that are useful around the adapter runtime but are not part of the root CLI itself.
+ACP Kit also ships helper packages that are useful around the adapter runtime but are not themselves adapter packages.

 codex-auth-helper

-codex-auth-helper turns an existing local Codex login into a pydantic-ai Responses model.
+codex-auth-helper turns an existing local Codex login into either:

 It handles: